 “May I speak with Mary Tyler Moore?” a male voice asked.

-And in a most proper tone (Dad would be proud) I answered, "This is she."
+And in a most proper tone (Dad would be proud) I answered, “This is she.”
 (It sometimes takes guts to be correct with our language.
-I now opt for the compromise of "Speaking.")Most INTERESTING FINDS on Amazon]
+I now opt for the compromise of “Speaking.”)Up to 70% off on Hottest Amazon Deals]